Phalanstere/ClusterPainter/README.md

 ##<a href="http://burckhardt.ludicmedia.de/ClusterPainter">Demo</a>##

-<a href="http://burckhardt.ludicmedia.de/ClusterPainter">Here</a> You can see the library in action
+<a href="http://burckhardt.ludicmedia.de/ClusterPainter">Here</a> you can see the library in action

 ## Installation: